Hugo (film): Historical references

-Emil Lager, Ben Addis, and Robert Gill make cameo appearances as the father of Gypsy jazz guitar, Django Reinhardt, the Spanish surrealist painter, Salvador Dalí, and the Irish writer James Joyce, respectively.
+Emil Lager, Ben Addis, and Robert Gill make cameo appearances as the father of Gypsy jazz guitar, Django Reinhardt, the Spanish surrealist painter Salvador Dalí, and the Irish writer James Joyce, respectively.
 The names of all three characters appear towards the end of the film's cast credit list.

 The book that Monsieur Labisse gives Hugo as a gift, Robin Hood le proscrit (Robin Hood the outlaw), was written by Alexandre Dumas in 1864 as a French translation of an 1838 work by Pierce Egan the Younger in England.
 The book is symbolic, as Hugo must avoid the "righteous" law enforcement (Inspector Gustave) to live in the station and later to restore the automaton both to a functioning status and to its rightful owner.
 The particular copy given to Hugo looks like the 1917 English-language edition (David McKay publisher, Philadelphia, United States) with cover and interior illustrations by N.C.
 Wyeth, but with "Le Proscrit" added to the cover by the prop department.
 The film also depicts the Montparnasse derailment, when at 4:00 pm on 22 October 1895, the Granville–Paris Express overran the buffer stop at its Gare Montparnasse terminus.

 In their confrontation with the Station Inspector, Isabelle claims she named her cat after the famous poet Christina Rossetti, as Isabelle then begins to recite the first lines of Rossetti's poem "A Birthday".
 Near the end of the film, Georges is in a discussion about the origins of filmmaking, and he and Jeanne mention the "cave pictographs in Niaux".
-This is a reference to the Cave of Niaux archeological site, which feature ancient wall paintings that are thought to be made 17,000 to 11,000 years ago.
+This is a reference to the Cave of Niaux archeological site, which features ancient wall paintings that are thought to have been made 17,000 to 11,000 years ago.

 Reception

-Box office performance
+Box office

 Hugo earned $15.4 million over its Thanksgiving weekend debut.
 It went on to earn US$73,864,507 domestically and $111,905,653 overseas, for a worldwide gross of $185,770,160.
 Despite praise from critics, Hugo was cited as one of the year's notable box-office flops.
 Its perceived failure was due to competition with Disney's The Muppets and Summit's Breaking Dawn Part 1.
 The film was estimated to have had a net loss of $100 million.
 Producer Graham King said that the film's box-office results were painful.
 "There's no finger-pointing—I'm the producer and I take the responsibility," he said.
 "Budget-wise, there just wasn't enough prep time and no one really realized how complicated doing a 3D film was going to be.
 I went through three line-producers because no one knew exactly what was going on.
 Do I still think it's a masterpiece that will be talked about in 20 years?
 Yes.
 But once the schedule started getting out of whack, things just spiraled and spiraled and that's when the avalanche began."